Univalence in locally cartesian closed infinity-categories: Univalence in combinatorial type-theoretic model categories

 and similarly for $T$.
 Since by hypothesis, $f^*:\M_{/S}\to\M_{/T}$ is a left Quillen functor, it follows\footnote{[HA 1.3.4.26]} that the induced functor

 admits a right adjoint $f_*$. \end{proof}

 The following result can be regarded as a converse result, stated in a relative setting.

-\begin{proposition} Let $\M$ be a type-theoretic model category, let $V$ be a strongly saturated class of maps of $\M$ of small generation, and let $\M\to V^{-1}\M$ be the left Bousfield localization of $\M$ along $V$.
-If the induced localization on the level of $\i$-categories
+\begin{proposition} Let $\M$ be a combinatorial type-theoretic model category, let $V$ be a class of maps of $\M$ of small generation\footnote{\cite[Remark 5.5.4.7]{Lurie:HTT}}, and let $\M\to V^{-1}\M$ be the left Bousfield localization of $\M$ along $V$.
+If the induced localization of $\C= \mathrm{N}(\M)[W^{-1}]$,

-is locally cartesian then $V^{-1}\M$ is again a type-theoretic model category. \end{proposition}
+is locally cartesian then $V^{-1}\M$ is again a combinatorial type-theoretic model category. \end{proposition}

-\begin{proof} To show that $V^{-1}\M$ is type-theoretic, the only non-trivial point is to establish that it is right proper.
+\begin{proof} To show that $V^{-1}\M$ is combinatorial type-theoretic, the only non-trivial point is to establish that it is right proper.
 By Lemma~\ref{rightproper}, it is enough to show that $f^*$ preserves local equivalences whenever $f:T\to S$ is a $V$-local fibration between $V$-local fibrant objects.
 Since $S$ is a $V$-local fibrant object, we have equivalences